dbaeka/shaker-mid-market-app/README.md

 **Requires python3.10 and pip with poetry to follow the steps below**

-- In your python environment or virtual environment, run `poetry install`
+- In your python environment or virtual environment (make sure to call `source venv/bin/activate` to activate the venv.
+  Also install virtualenv using pip if you require to do so), make sure python 3.10+ is installed and active
+- Run `poetry install`
 - Run `cp .env.example .env` to set up .env for setting env variables
 - Run `bash launch.sh` to start the server.
 Alternatively, you can run the commands in the script individually.
   A default user is generated with username and password as test_user and password respectively.
 This is found in the